Open-QKD-Network/qkd-net/README.md

 TEAM
 ----

-The Open QKD Network project is led by Professor [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.
+The Open QKD Network project is led by Professors [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) and [Norbert Lutkenhaus[(http://services.iqc.uwaterloo.ca/people/profile/nlutkenh) at Institute for Quantum Computing (IQC) of the University of Waterloo.

 ### Contributors